-Another option is to sell to your own family and friends on your Facebook page.
+Another option is to sell to your own family and friends via an online garage sale on your Facebook page.
 You can lay out everything you have to sell.
 Take photos of the spread.
 And then let people give you a list of what items they would like.
 You can set those items outside for them at the agreed upon time and they can leave you money in return.

 If you have any type of tech equipment like phones or tablets or media like CDs, Blu-ray discs or games, a super EASY way to sell them is with Decluttr.
 I have sold boxes of DVDs and CDs to Decluttr and I love how simple it is.
 You just scan the bar code on your item into their app, it tells you how much they'll pay you for it and then you add it to a box.